open-webui/pipelines/README.md

 ## 📂 Directory Structure and Examples

 The `/pipelines` directory is the core of your setup.
 Add new modules, customize existing ones, and manage your workflows here.
+All the pipelines in the `/pipelines` directory will be **automatically loaded** when the server launches.

 ### Integration Examples